aston89/ChatGPT-Conservative-Anti-Freeze-for-Long-Chats/README.md

 - Create a new script and paste [chatgpt-detach.js](https://github.com/aston89/ChatGPT-Conservative-Anti-Freeze-for-Long-Chats/blob/main/chatgpt-detach.js).
 - Save and enable the script.
 - Use the Detach ON/OFF button at the bottom-right to toggle functionality.
-- If you are using Firefox, [check this parameter tweak !](https://github.com/aston89/ChatGPT-Conservative-Anti-Freeze-for-Long-Chats/blob/main/firefox-tweak.md).

 ## How it works:
 The script observes the chat feed using a MutationObserver